From Office Job to Successful Entrepreneur: Tips on Establishing Your Business

 Feedback is an Asset:

 Praise feels good.
-Criticism less so.
-Successful entrepreneurs learn to view any form of customer feedback as a helpful asset to inform next steps.
+Criticism is less so.
+Successful entrepreneurs learn to view any form of customer feedback as a helpful asset to inform the next steps.
 Indeed, successful entrepreneurs seek feedback and implement measures to gather such data.
 Consider the cleaning business idea.
 As an entrepreneur, feedback after a home-clean informs you how your client feels about the quality of the clean and service.
 It may offer suggestions for how you could hone and improve the offer to customers.
-It opens dialogue that can help to ensure concerns are addressed.
+It opens a dialogue that can help to ensure concerns are addressed.
 Positive feedback is also evidence that your business provides what customers want: great marketing material!
-This model means that many successful entrepreneurs build in systems designed to elicit feedback.
+This model means that many successful entrepreneurs build systems designed to elicit feedback.
 It’s a helpful took that can be replicated when you move towards establishing your own business.

 Life-Long Learning:

 Successful entrepreneurs are humble enough to continue learning at every stage of their business career.
 Nothing in life remains static.
 Your customer’s needs and wants can change over time.
-Your competitors offer is likely to change.
+Your competitor’s offer is likely to change.
 Suppliers and sector trends change.
 The economy changes.
 In fact, each one of us mature and develop as we progress through our careers.
-Such change opens up chance to learn and benefit from new insight, new opportunities and new ways of thinking.
-IF we can remain curious.
+Such change opens up the chance to learn and benefit from new insight, new opportunities and new ways of thinkin IF we can remain curious.

 Successful entrepreneurs make it their business to continue learning.
 Networking and building contacts that you communicate with allow you to learn from others.
 Consider the role of a trusted mentor to support you in your business plans.
 Read blogs and articles that relate to your niche and sector.
 Learn about new trends and new products coming to market.
 Learn from your customers and what your staff say.
 Learn from yourself by reflecting regularly on your own practice, wants, needs and goals.
-Identify what sustains you in the difficult times and what equips you to stay resilient.
+Identify what sustains you in difficult times and what equips you to stay resilient.
 Any learning requires mental flexibility and adaptability.
 These are great assets for anyone who runs their own business.

 Let’s return one last time to the home-cleaning business idea.
 Learning about how significant eco and green living concerns are to your target customer base is helpful information you can then act on to ensure your business meets customers’ needs and wants.
 Learn what metrics matter most to small businesses.
 Discover what products are available to clean that are green and sustainable.
 Consult customers.
 Establish what your competitors offer to address ecological concerns.
 Treat all of this information as helpful data you can learn from.
 And then act upon it.